yakworks/gorm-tools/docs/repository/ref.md

 Each Repository can implement any of the methods listed below and they will get called during persistence operation.

-- **beforeCreate(T instance, Map params)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
+- **beforeBind(T instance, Map params)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
 - **afterCreate(T instance, Map params)** - Called after the new instance is saved.
 - **beforeRemove(T instance)** - Called before an instance is deleted.
 Can be utilized to cleanup related records etc.
 - **afterRemove(T instance)** - After an instance is removed.